bbglab/oncodrive3d/README.md

 ## Running 3D-clustering Analysis

-As mention above, to better understand the format of the input files, how they can be generated, and the in depth the description of the output files, please refer to the [Oncodrive3D documentation](https://readthedocs-toy.readthedocs.io/en/latest/).
+As mention above, to better understand the format of the input files, how they can be generated, and the in depth the description of the output files, please refer to the [Oncodrive3D documentation](https://readthedocs-toy.readthedocs.io/en/latest/) (*note: the ReadTheDocs documentation is currently obsolete, under development, and requires updates to be complete*).

 ### Input